Paitesanshi/LLM-Agent-Survey/README.md

 * More papers can be found at [More comprehensive Summarization](#more-comprehensive-summarization).

-## Applications of LLM-based Autonomous Agent
+## 🌐Applications of LLM-based Autonomous Agent

 <table>
     <tr>